Panopta/panopta-style-guide-generator/README.md

-# grunt-emo (Beta)
+# grunt-panopta-style-guide-generator (Beta)

 > A style-guide generator that uses [Swig.js](http://paularmstrong.github.io/swig/)

-Emo is a tool that scrapes documention from your source files which it then uses to generate a style-guide.
-Emo is capable of gathering documention from, essentially, any type of file, which allows you to easily document your JavaScript, HTML, or whatever other type of component that you'd like documented.
+The Panopta style-guide generator is a tool that scrapes documention from your source files which it then uses to generate a style-guide, capable of gathering documention from, essentially, any type of file, which allows you to easily document your JavaScript, HTML, or whatever other type of component that you'd like documented.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`